 Ruth’s Cottage is a 501 (c) 3 non-profit agency that was incorporated in 2002.
 Non-Profit status was also achieved that year, making it an umbrella agency with the following mission: to end domestic and sexual violence, as well as child sexual and physical abuse, through a collaborative, multidisciplinary approach to investigations, advocacy, and support, while working in the community to change attitudes, beliefs, and behaviors.
-The conception of the organization was that it be one providing three distinct services: domestic violence prevention/shelter, child advocacy, and be a sexual assault center.
-The first two of these three goals has been realized as described in the following paragraphs.
-The organization is making plans to add the third program of sexual assault in the near future to become a state certified triple service program.
+The conception of the organization was that it be one to provide three distinct services: domestic violence prevention/shelter, child advocacy, and be a sexual assault center.
+As of January 2018, all three of these goals have been realized as described in the following paragraphs.

 In September 2002, the Ruth’s Cottage Domestic Violence Prevention Program was awarded grant monies for three advocates to work on behalf of family violence.
 These funds came from the Department of Human Resources and Criminal Justice Coordinating Council which administers both VOCA and VAWA funds.
 A regional Board of Directors was formed from the four-county circuit to include Irwin, Tift, Turner and Worth Counties.
 The District Attorney, Mr. Paul Bowden, was elected President to govern the 25-member board.
 Ruth’s Cottage, from its inception, has been a collaborative of DFCS, prosecution, law enforcement, courts, schools and colleges, the faith community, prevention, mental health, CASA, the business community, local government and concerned citizens.